ssardina-agts/elevator-sarl-mw/README.md

 There are two methods to run the SARL Controller - through Eclipse or through the CLI.

 #### Running from the SARL Eclipse Distribution ####

+You can just run the main agent doing _RUN AS SARL Agent_ on the agent file (right click) or you can create a _SARL APPLICATION_ under _RUN Configurations_.
+Remember that you may then need to configure that runner to account for other aspects, like parameters or setting of environment variables.
+This woul de the easiest way.
+Once you run it for the first time, the run configuration will stay.

+Alternatively, the "low-level" Java based configuration is as follows:

 1. Go to *Run > Run Configurations* and double-click on **Java Application**.
 2. In the *Project* field browse for the project you have just imported into the workspace (defaults to ```sarl-elevatorsim-ctrl```).
 3. In the *Main class* field search for ```io.janusproject.Boot```.